-Food recommendations in Alicante, Spain
+Where to eat in Alicante, Spain

-I am not even exaggerating when I say I could have eaten here every night, the food was nothing short of perfect.
+I am not even exaggerating when I say I could have eaten here every night, the food was nothing short of perfect and in my opinion, it is one of the best places to eat in Alicante.
 A twist on traditional Spanish dishes, the restaurant serves a variety of cuisines alongside Spanish, all freshly cooked and presented beautifully.

 The restaurant serves all the traditional Thai offerings with a wide range of veggie options also available, be sure to ask for ‘for normal spice’ rather than ‘Thai spice’ if you are not too good with heat.
 I recommend the Tofu Massaman Curry, but I would probably skip the Sticky Rice as I did find that a bit too tough.

 The Good Burger

 Unfortunately, they do not have an English menu but the staff are more than happy to help you out and if not most things you probably can work out for yourself.
 Being a garlic queen, I fell head over heels for their Alioli chips.
-Meal Cost: €15 for food pictured plus Beer.

 In Bocca Al Lupo

-On our last night, I was really craving Italian food (A normal day for me to be honest) so we headed to In Bocca Al Lupo to for dinner and it did not disappoint.
-The place was packed with local people and does get quite busy, so you may want to try to get a reservation to avoid disappointment.
+On our last night, I was really craving Italian food so we headed to In Bocca Al Lupo to for dinner and it did not disappoint.
+This Italian restaurant in Alicante was packed with local people and does get quite busy, so you may want to try to get a reservation to avoid disappointment.

 This, however, could be down to the price rather than the quality of the food, as D’Tablas serves all tapas dishes for 90c and beer for 60c, but at that price, you don’t have that much to lose by checking it out.

 Bandarra Bar is super cool, one of those bars you go to and are constantly looking around as there is so much going on.
 We went for a drink before heading to eat at In Bocca Al Lupo, but they also serve tapas.

 A cute little outdoor bar situated in the middle of town, perfect for afternoon drinks after hitting the beach or to chill out after your evening meal, no need to worry about the cold evenings, as they also provide heaters and blankets to create a cosy feeling.
-Also, just across the road from here, there is a great gelato shop called Amorino, so on a warm day, I would recommend making a stop by there as well.